ping2balaji/ai-study/README.md

 thats all!!

 Note:
-If you really want to know the python packages came as part of this uv environment please check output of following command:
+If you want to know the list of python packages came as part of this uv environment please check output of following command:
 ```uv pip tree```

 ### checking python version